PR0CK0/StableDiffusionEndToEndGuide/README.md

     * [FAQ](https://rentry.org/hdgfaq) (NSFW)
     * [Another FAQ](https://rentry.org/sdg_FAQ)
 3. Join the Stable Diffusion [Discord](https://discord.com/invite/stablediffusion)
+4. Keep up to date with Stable Diffsion [news](https://rentry.org/sdupdates3)
+    * Did you know that as of March 2023, a 1.7B parameter text-to-video diffusion model is available?
-4. Mess around in the WebUI, play with different models, settings, etc.
+5. Mess around in the WebUI, play with different models, settings, etc.
     * Play with keywords like () and [] (increase and decrease emphasis, respectively)
     * Etc.